UK Notices

 Hudson Advisors UK Limited (“HAUK”) is committed to carrying out its business ethically and prudently, ensuring that the crimes of slavery and human trafficking do not take place in any part of its business or supply chain.

-A copy of HAUK’s anti-slavery and human trafficking statement for the financial year ending 31 December 2022 can be obtained by writing to the UK Compliance Department at Hudson Advisors UK Limited, 17 Dominion Street, London, EC2M 2EF, United Kingdom.
+A copy of HAUK’s anti-slavery and human trafficking statement for the financial year ending December 31, 2023 can be obtained by writing to the UK Compliance Department at Hudson Advisors UK Limited, 8 Hanover Street, London, W1S 1YQ, United Kingdom.
 Requests will be responded to within 30 days.

 Remuneration Disclosure Statement